 In the late eighteenth century, European explorers charted the island.
 By the 1850s, British and American trappers and settlers had arrived.
-Orcas Island was part of the territory disputed in the “Pig War.”
+Orcas Island was part of the territory disputed in the England vs. United States’ “Pig War.”
 It became part of San Juan County in the State of Washington after arbitration awarded the islands to the United States.
 White settlement immediately increased, and by 1895, a highly productive agricultural community was firmly planted.

 A Note About the Name “Orcas Island”

 It’s easy to assume that Orcas Island was named after its famous sea dwellers, but that’s not the case.
-“Orcas” is short for the Viceroy of Mexico, Juan Vicente de Guemes Padilla Horcasitas y Aguayo, who financed the exploration of Francisco de Eliza in 1791.
+“Orcas” is short for the Viceroy of Mexico, Juan Vicente de Guemes Padilla Horcasitas y Aguayo, who financed the exploration of the area by Francisco de Eliza in 1791.
 The name originally applied to part of the San Juan archipelago, not the island.
 Orcas Island’s name was made official, applying to the island specifically, when the British Admiralty charts were reorganized in 1847.

 A San Juan Island Refresher